-Radiography is an essential examination in many areas of medicine and, allowing the study of the entire:
+Radiography is an essential examination in many areas of medicine and, allows the study of the entire:

 - upper and lower limbs